Skip navigation

 Department: Social Work, Education and Community Wellbeing

-Justine Gallagher is an Assistant Professor in the Department of Social Work Education and Community Wellbeing.
-She teaches on the BA(Hons) Childhood and Early Years Studies programme, leads modules and supervises undergraduate dissertation projects.
-Justine has a keen interest in experiential learning and employability and supports students with fieldwork and placement opportunities as part of their studies.
-Her previous roles in Sure Start Children’s Centre provided a wealth of experience in working with families as part of multi professional teams.
+Dr Justine Gallagher is an Assistant Professor in the School of Communities and Education.
+She teaches on the BA (Hons) Childhood and Early Years Studies programme, leads modules, and supervises undergraduate dissertation projects.
+She is also year lead for second-year students on the programme.
+Justine is passionate about experiential learning and employability, supporting students with fieldwork and placement opportunities as part of their studies.

-Justine is also Departmental Transnational Education Coordinator for both the BA (Hons) Childhood and Early Years Studies and BA (Hons) Guidance and Counselling programmes and supports the delivery of these programmes by our partner organisation, Kaplan, in Singapore.
+In addition to her academic and research roles, Justine is one of the School's Transnational Education Coordinator for both the BA (Hons) Childhood and Early Years Studies and BA (Hons) Guidance and Counselling programmes.
+She supports the delivery of these programmes through the school's partnership with Kaplan in Singapore.

 Justine Gallagher